 - Taxpayer will not suffer economic hardship if relief is not granted.

-- Taxpayer knew, or had reason to know, about the items causing the understatement or that the tax would be unpaid at the time he signed the return.
+- Taxpayer knew, or had reason to know, about the items causing the understatement or that the tax would be unpaid at the time she signed the return.

 - Taxpayer received a significant benefit from the unpaid tax or items causing the understatement.

-- Taxpayer has not made a good faith effort to comply with Federal income tax laws for the tax year for which he is requesting relief or the following years.
+- Taxpayer has not made a good faith effort to comply with Federal income tax laws for the tax year for which she is requesting relief or the following years.

 - Taxpayer has a legal obligation under a divorce decree or agreement to pay the tax.

-- The tax for which taxpayer is requesting relief is attributable to him.
+- The tax for which taxpayer is requesting relief is attributable to her.

 How To Request Relief

 To request for Innocent Spouse Relief, Separation of Liability, or Equitable Relief, the IRS requires taxpayer to complete and file IRS Form 8857.
+Before the form is completed, the Regulations under § 6015 should be reviewed.
+They contain several examples illustrating the application of § 6015.
 The taxpayer only needs to file one Form 8857, even if she is requesting relief for more than one tax year.
-The taxpayer must attach a memorandum (see example below) to Form 8857 explaining why she believes she qualifies for relief and attach thereto supporting exhibits.
+The taxpayer must attach a brief (see example below) to Form 8857 explaining why she believes she qualifies for relief and attach thereto supporting exhibits.
 She must also provide certain information for each type of relief she is requesting.
-The instructions for Form 8857 offer more information pertaining to the required information.
-The request is accompanied by a cover letter to the IRS addressed to their office in Covington, Kentucky, and applicable exhibits including the originally signed Innocent Spouse relief form 8857.
+The instructions for Form 8857 contain more information pertaining to the required information.
+The request is accompanied by a cover letter to the IRS addressed to their office in Covington, Kentucky, the brief, applicable exhibits and the originally signed Innocent Spouse relief form 8857.

 Tax Court Review of Request

 The client can challenge joint and several liability in the Tax Court in two ways.
-First, within 90 days after the IRS mails the taxpayer a negative final determination notice indicating that the IRS denied relief, the client may petition the U.S. Tax Court to review the denial.
+First, within 90 days after the IRS mails the taxpayer a negative final determination notice indicating that the IRS denied relief from joint and several liability, the client may petition the U.S. Tax Court to review the denial.
 This is a statutory period of time that may not be extended.
 If taxpayer does not file a petition, or files it late, the Tax Court cannot review the request for relief.

 A taxpayer may also file a petition in U.S. Tax Court if she has not received a final determination notice from the IRS within 6 months from the date he or she filed Form 8857.

-The second way the innocent spouse relief can be raised in Tax Court is as a defense.
-If the IRS examines a joint return a spouse may petition the U.S. Tax Court and raise innocent spouse as a defense to the assertion of the deficiency in addition to asserting other defenses to the deficiency.
-If the Form 8857 has not previously been prepared, the form should be included with the notebook signed originally.
+The second way the innocent spouse relief can be raised in U.S. Tax Court is as a defense.
+If the IRS examines a joint return, a spouse may petition the U.S. Tax Court and raise innocent spouse as a defense to the assertion of the deficiency in addition to asserting other defenses to the deficiency.
+If the Form 8857 has not previously been prepared, the form, with an original signature, should be included with the notebook.

-In either case in Tax Court, a memorandum, cover letter, with applicable exhibits should be prepared, which are included in a notebook addressed to either the appeals officer assigned or Chief Counsel attorney depending on where jurisdiction resides.
+In either case in Tax Court, a cover letter and brief, with applicable exhibits should be prepared.
+The notebook should be addressed to either the appeals officer assigned or Chief Counsel attorney assigned the case depending on where jurisdiction resides.